Drop Biscuits

 Step-by-Step Instructions

-Preheat the oven to 425ºF and set an oven rack in the middle position.
+Preheat the oven to 425ºF and set the rack in the middle.
 Line a 13×18-inch baking sheet with parchment paper.
-In a large bowl, whisk together the flour, cornstarch, baking powder, baking soda, sugar, and salt.
+In a large bowl, whisk the flour, cornstarch, baking powder, baking soda, sugar, and salt until evenly combined.

 whisked dry ingredients in bowl